The Aylesbury Canal Arm - England.

 to Bridge 17

 for passing although it is very silted in some places with reeds protruding well out into the stream.
-There are turning points at Marsworth, another at Bridge 9 and one at the Arm's end in Aylesbury (this
+There are turning points at Marsworth, another at Bridge 9, a winding can be done at Circus Field Basin and again at the Arm's end in Aylesbury (this